Bread in Spain

-One of the hallmarks of the Spanish bakery is the candeal, bregado or sobado bread, which has a long tradition in Castile, Andalusia, Extremadura, Araba, Valencia or Zaragoza.
-This bread is made with Candeal wheat flour, a variety of durum wheat endemic to Iberia and the Balearic Islands (where it is called xeixa) and which is highly appreciated.
-The dough for this bread is obtained by squeezing the dough with a two-cylinder machine called bregadora (similar to pasta makers).
-The pan sobado bread is only found in Spain and Portugal (pão sovado).
+Wheat is by far the most cultivated cereal in the country, as it can withstand the dry climate of the interior.
+While brown bread is preferred in northern Europe, white flour is preferred in southern Europe for its spongier and lighter texture.
+North of the Pyrenees, it is more common to mix in rye flour and other grains (like the French méteil), as well as whole-wheat flour.
+In Spain, whole-wheat bread has only come to relevance more recently, due to an increased interest in healthier eating.
+Throughout Spain's history (and especially during the Franco regime), rye, barley, buckwheat, or whole wheat breads were considered "food for the poor".

-Unlike the brown breads made in northern Europe, white flour is preferred in the South, because it provides a more spongy and light texture –but less nutritional value.
-This is also related to the universal prominence of wheat in Spanish bakery, while from the Pyrenees to the north it is more common to mix it with rye flour and other grains (like the French méteil), as well as the use of wholemeal flour.
-Wholemeal breads have only come to have some relevance in the recent history of the country, when a renewed interest in healthy diet is introduced.
-On the other hand, throughout its history (and especially during the Franco regime), rye, barley, buckwheat, or whole wheat breads were considered "food for the poor".
+Candeal, bregado or sobado bread has a long tradition in Castile, Andalusia, Leon, Extremadura, Araba, Valencia, and Zaragoza.
+This bread is made with Candeal wheat flour, a prized variety of durum wheat endemic to Iberia and the Balearic Islands (where it is called xeixa).
+The dough for the bread is arduously squeezed with a rolling pin or with a two-cylinder machine called bregadora.
+Similar hard-dough bread can also be found in Portugal (pão sovado, regueifa) and Italy.

-In addition, bread is an ingredient in a wide variety of Spanish recipes: ajoblanco, preñaos, migas, pa amb tomàquet, salmorejo, torrijas, etc. Traditional Spanish cuisine arose from the need to make the most of the few ingredients that have shaped the diet of the peninsula for centuries and centuries.
-Bread is the main of them, and especially in the inland.
-Historically, the Spanish have been renowned consumers of bread.
-However, the country has experienced an alarming decline in bread consumption, and reorientation of the Spanish bakery is noticeable.
-People eat less and worse bread, at the same time that the baker's job is becoming mechanized and tradition is simplifying.
+Bread is an ingredient used in a wide variety of Spanish recipes, such as ajoblanco, preñaos, migas, pa amb tomàquet, salmorejo, and torrijas.
+Traditional Spanish cuisine arose over the centuries from the need to make the most of few ingredients.
+Bread is one of these ingredients, especially in inland Spain.
+Historically, the Spanish have been known to be high consumers of bread.
+However, the country has experienced a decline in bread consumption, and reorientation of the Spanish bakery is noticeable.
+People eat less and lower-quality bread, while the baker's job is becoming mechanized and tradition is simplifying, according to Capel (1991), Ibán Yarza (2019) and other authors.